Alta’s Spongebob the Musical Ends Production

 Several actors have already been nominated for state high school theater awards including Anna Teichert, Andrew McHenry, Ellie Vander Veur, Jack Milner, and Makenna Stevens.

 Struiksma also noted the musical has a lot of stand out moments, but the lighting adds to the ambience and feel.
-Tim Holt and Sunny Jensen are responsible for that.
+Tim Holt and Sunny Hornbaker are responsible for that.
 “The lights were our best yet,” she said.

 In the end, the students will miss seeing each other every day.
 Andrew McHenry will definitely miss hanging out with his friends, but more than that, he will definitely miss “being worshipped by adoring sardine devotees.”